kalimahapps/Editor-Block-Outline/readme.txt

 2. Editor outline settings

 == Changelog ==
+= 1.2.1 =

+- Fixed colorpalette issue with WordPress 6.0+

 = 1.2 =
 - Added toggle for enabling/disabling outline padding **Please note that this is a breaking behavioral change.
 Users who set